 On June 26, 2020, Fennec announced an amendment to the Loan and Security Agreement with Bridge Bank.
-This amendment provides Fennec with an \$18 million debt facility comprised of two term loans.
-Term Loan A consists of \$12.5 million to be funded upon New Drug Application (NDA) approval of PEDMARKTM in the U.S. Term Loan B consists of \$5.5 million to be funded upon the occurrence of a revenue event in 2021.
+This amendment provides Fennec with an \$18,000 debt facility comprised of two term loans.
+Term Loan A consists of \$12,500 to be funded upon New Drug Application NDA approval of PEDMARK In the U.S. to be made available upon NDA approval of PEDMARK by no later than December 31, 2020 and Term Loan B consists of \$5,500 to be funded upon the occurrence of a revenue event in 2021.
 The interest-only period for the facility has the ability to be extended from 18 months to 24 months from the funding of Term Loan A, provided that Term Loan B is funded, and certain conditions are met.
 The fee in connection with Loan B, can either be 2.13% of the Loan B amount in cash, or the Company can issue a warrant with a value equal to 3.25% of the Loan B amount.
-The Company has until August 6, 2020 to decide how to pay for the extended facility.
-These statements reflect the fee being settled with a warrant.
+On August 6, 2020, the Company paid cash for the extended facility.
+These statements reflect that fee being settled with cash instead of a warrant.
 Under Accounting Standards Codification ("ASC") 470-50, Modifications and Extinguishments, the amendment was considered a modification.
-As such, the Company is amortizing the loan fee and the value of the warrant over the remainder of the loan term.
-The Company intends to use the proceeds from the loans to provide working capital for commercialization activities for PEDMARKTM upon NDA approval.
+As such, the Company had been amortizing the loan fee and the value of the warrant over the remainder of the loan term.
+Following the receipt of the U.S. Food and Drug Administration's (FDA) Complete Response Letter (CRL), management decided to fully amortize the remining portions of the loan fee and the value of the warrants.